StoneStepsInc/zlib-nuget/nuget/README.txt

 configurations should have this property defined in the .vcxproj file.

-Do not install this package if your projects use configurations without the UseDebugLibraries property.
+Do not install this package if your projects use debug configurations without `UseDebugLibraries`.
+Note that CMake-generated Visual Studio projects will not emit this property.

 The static library is built with the stdcall calling convention.